Adoption FAQ

 An alleged father is generally someone to whom the birth mother is not married.
 An alleged father is entitled to official notice that he is alleged to be the father of the child and that the child is an subject of an adoption proceeding.
 He has 30 days after service of the notice or the birth of the baby, whichever is latest, to file an action to prove that there is a father-child relationship and to ask for custody.
 Should he only file an action without having made support payments to the birth mother, etc., he has no greater rights to the child than the adopting parents.
 If he does not respond to the notice within the statutory time, then the court can terminate his parental rights, if any.
 He may also consent to the adoption or waive any rights he has before the birth of the child, or he may consent to the adoption following the birth of the child.

 California Supreme Court cases In re Kelsey S. and Adoption of Michael H. hold that if the alleged father does everything that he could to legitimate the child, including efforts to support the mother through pregnancy, acknowledging that he is the father, and doing everything that he could to hold himself out to be the father, he may be given the same rights as a presumed father.
-For this reason, California courts have become very reluctant to grant an adoption when the birth mother refuses to disclose the name of the father.
-They reason that the alleged father, if known, must receive notice or be given an opportunity to be heard, and without notice, they will not be comfortable terminating parental rights because the birth father may well fit the Kelsey scenario.
+For this reason, California courts can be reluctant to grant an adoption when the birth mother refuses to disclose the name of the father.

 In California, the court can terminate the rights of as many men as may potentially be the father.
 If the birth mother knows of three possible fathers, all three of those men should receive notice of the alleged paternity.